Baron-von-Riedesel/Jemm/Readme.txt

             Usually it's better to let Jemm find a page frame on its own, because choosing an address which is not free might cause troubles.
  I=mmmm-nnnn force Jemm to use a memory range for UMBs (or page frame).
-            &lt;mmmm&gt; must be &gt;= A000.
-Specifying a range which is not really free may give "unexpected" results.
+            <mmmm> must be >= A000.
+Specifying a range which is not really
+            free may give "unexpected" results.
  I=TEST     scan ROMs for unused address space.
 This option will regard any
             4 kB page containing identical byte values as "unused".
  LOAD       installs Jemm from the command line.
 Be aware that UMBs
             cannot be provided this way, since DOS will ignore them.
  [MAX=]nnn  limit the maximum amount of memory to be allocated for VCPI (and
-            EMS, if &lt;nnn&gt; is below 32 MB).
+            EMS, if <nnn> is below 32 MB).
 The MAX= prefix is optional (a number found as option will be handled as if it has a MAX= prefix).
- MIN=nnn    preallocates &lt;nnn&gt; kB of XMS memory thus making sure this
+ MIN=nnn    preallocates <nnn> kB of XMS memory thus making sure this
             memory is truly available for EMS/VCPI.
 If MIN is higher than MAX, MAX will be adjusted accordingly.
-Default for &lt;nnn&gt; is 0.
+Default for <nnn> is 0.
  NOCHECK    disallows access via Int 15h, AH=87h to address regions which
             aren't backuped by RAM.
  NODYN      disables XMS dynamic memory allocation.